-Imagine waking up in a little tree house perched on top of a baobab tree with sun gently soaking through the curtains.
+Imagine waking up in a little treehouse perched on top of a baobab tree with the sun gently soaking through the curtains.
 You look out the window and see nothing but the baby-blue water of the mangrove lagoon.
 Sounds magical?
 Well, in Les Collines de Niassam, an eco-lodge complex in Palmarin, this magic happens every day.

 The baobab lodge is most certainly real.
-It consist of three levels: a double bed on top, a terrace with a hammock and a table in the middle, and a bathroom nestled among the large tree roots at the bottom.
-There are also other, equally beautiful, lodges.
+It consists of three levels: a double bed on top, a terrace with a hammock and a table in the middle, and a bathroom nestled among the large tree roots at the bottom.
+There are also other equally beautiful lodges.
 On a nearby island, you will find wooden huts suspended above the shallow water of the salt plains.
-From the terrace you can watch local wildlife or simply admire the view, serene and unobstructed all the way up to the horizon.
+From the terrace, you can watch local wildlife or admire the view, serene and unobstructed all the way up to the horizon.

 And finally, there is a straw-roofed lodge in the rustling bush with a sun terrace flooded by light and the birds chirping away in the background.

-All lodges have their own bathrooms and big comfy beds, but the interiors are very simple.
-The main event is most certainly the view which creeps up on you wherever you turn.
-There is no closed-off spaces – the surrounding nature becomes an extension of your lodge through the balconies, terraces and big windows.
+All lodges have their own bathrooms and big comfy beds, but the interiors are straightforward.
+The main event is most certainly the view that creeps up on you wherever you turn.
+There are no closed-off spaces – the surrounding nature becomes an extension of your lodge through the balconies, terraces, and big windows.

 The whole complex is one with nature.
 It’s powered by solar panels, and almost all of the food served is either grown in the hotel or sources locally.
 The lodges were built and furnished using mainly natural materials from the region.